cooltronicpl/-ispconfig3-varnish/README.md

 ISPConfig 3 Varnish Cache Plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with OpenETV.
+You should have received a copy of the GNU General Public License along with ISPConfig 3 Varnish Cache Plugin.
 If not, see <https://www.gnu.org/licenses/>.

 See files COPYING.GPL2 and COPYING.GPL3 for more License information.